Fydyr/Galad-Islands/docs/en/dev/02-systeme/modules/processors.md

 Processors contain the game's business logic and act on Entities having certain Components.

+## AI Processor Optimization

+The system uses an **AI Processor Manager** to dynamically activate/deactivate AI processors based on the presence of corresponding entities.
+This saves up to **83% CPU overhead** when no AI units are active.

+📖 **See also**: [AI Processor Manager](ai-processor-manager.md) - Complete optimization documentation.

 ## List of Processors

 ### Core processors